yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-size.md

 ## Background Size

-Utilities for manipulating the background size of an element's background image.
+Utilities for sets background size of a background image.

 ### Class